 Community

-Joining the biology program at Manhattan College is a little bit like finding your on-campus family.
-Class sizes are small — about 25 students in a lecture class, and 18-20 in a lab.
-In this kind of setting, professors to get to know you, and stay in touch long after graduation.
+Joining the biology program at Manhattan University is like finding your on-campus family.
+Class sizes are small — about 25 students in a lecture class, and 15-20 in a lab.
+In this kind of setting, professors get to know you, and stay in touch long after graduation.
 You are not just a number or a name.
 You are a person.

 It’s also beneficial for you as a student.
-There’s nothing more valuable than learning hands-on in a lab with a faculty expert.
+There is nothing more valuable than learning hands-on in a lab with a faculty expert.
+The biology program’s facilities make hands-on learning possible by incorporating state-of-the-art technology.
 While some classes are challenging, you will have more face time with the professor.
 Questions are encouraged, and the support system is strong if you feel like you’re falling behind.

 There is also pre-health advising and a pre-health concentration available for students considering career options in healthcare.
-An adviser will help you discuss which classes, activities, internships and research projects to pursue.
-They’ll also simplify the graduate/professional school application process and make sure you hit all your deadlines.
+An adviser will help you decide which classes, activities, internships and research projects to pursue.
+They will also help simplify the graduate/professional school application process.

 Research Opportunities